Reset-Type-Studio/Glyphs-Scripts/README.md

 ### **Smart Components**

 - **🔢 Values for Smart Components (all masters)**
-  - Swaps a component in selected glyphs, works in all masters.
+  - Assigns values to smart components in selected glyphs for all axes and masters.

 - **🧠 Selected to Smart Components (all masters)**
   - Converts selected glyphs into smart components based on font master axes.